sthomas522/bayesGAM/cran-comments.md

 * Added a new dataset on coral reefs from an ecology study

 * Adjusted the multivariate response stan programs to designate the modified cholesky parameters as local

+* Moved beta and u parameters from generated quantities to transformed parameters in all stan files